 Richard Gisser is an Austrian demographer who held leading positions at his country’s statistical office until his retirement.
-He was also the long-time director, and is now deputy director, of the Vienna Institute of Demography at the Austrian Academy of Sciences.
+He was also the long-time director, then deputy director, of the Vienna Institute of Demography at the Austrian Academy of Sciences.

 Gisser also held appointments with various population policy commissions of ÖAW and taught demography at the University of Vienna from 1988 to 2001.
 He was the long-time editor-in-chief of Statistische Nachrichten, the monthly bulletin of the Austrian statistical office, and has been on the editing boards of VID’s Vienna Yearbook of Population Research since 2003 and of Demografie/Prague since 2013.
 In the past decades, Gisser was a permanent delegate for the Austrian government at the European Population Committee of the Council of Europe in Strasbourg (1977–2005) and a partner in international research collaborations, taking part in international conferences on population development and as an invited expert on demographic and statistic topics.
 He has organised several international expert meetings and published in journals relevant to the field.